 57 Half the variations which are calculated in a tournament game

-to be completely superfluous.
+turn out to be completely superfluous.
 Unfortunately, no one

 knows in advance which half